Skip to main content

 In 2009, we began a new chapter, reopening with a new theatre, a contemporary art gallery, and a fresh mission: to be Barnsley’s creative hub.
 Today, we honour our heritage while driving forward with ambition, making sure that everyone, no matter their background, can access and enjoy high-quality, fun, and inspiring work.

-Following its closure in 1998 and relaunch as a charity in 2009, Barnsley Civic today is an arts centre with community at its heart.
 Home to creatives such as Artworks, Barnsley Music Service, Helter Skelter, and Mark Mark Productions, as well as groups including Flock, Barnsley Young Writers, Civic Pride Singers, and Cross the Sky Theatre Company, our diverse programme welcomes you to join us for a sip-and-sketch session, a gallery exhibition, a theatre performance, a studio show, or simply pop in for a sit-down in our community space.

 Whether your memories span the decades, or you’ve only just discovered us; if you’re visiting for we look forward to hearing your part of the story.